amio-io/amio-sdk-js/README.md

 const amioWebhookRouter = new WebhookRouter({
     secrets: {
-      // !!!
-CHANNEL_ID must be a string.
-Numbers can be converted to a different value !!!
       '{CHANNEL_ID}':'{SECRET}'
     }
 })

-// error handling, e.g. x-hub-signature is not correct amioWebhookRouter.onError(function(error) {
-  console.error(error)
-})

-// assign event handlers
 amioWebhookRouter.onMessageReceived(function(data) {
   console.log('new message received from contact ' + data.contact.id + 'with content ' + data.content)
 })